DilShashi/Recyclable_Classification/README.md

 - Images: Provided in PNG format with 256x256 resolution.

 ### Download the Dataset
 The dataset is too large to be included directly in this repository.
+It will automatically download when executing the code files.

-Download it from [Kaggle](https://www.kaggle.com/datasets/alistairking/recyclable-and-household-waste-classification) and place the downloaded files into an appropriate folder (e.g., a local `datasets/` directory).
+Download it from [Kaggle](https://www.kaggle.com/datasets/alistairking/recyclable-and-household-waste-classification) if needed.

 ---